ryanjmccall/swe-cheatsheet/swe-cheatsheet/concurrency/crash_course/notes.md

 Asynchronous execution
 - execution that doesn't block when invoking subroutines
-- subroutine returns future/promise or a callback function is passed to the asynch function call
+- subroutine returns future/promise or a callback function is passed to the async function call
 - good for network or disk I/O

 CPU bound